iamwilsoncardoso/weather-rank/README.md

 - Interfaces over classes: Lightweight contracts where inheritance isn't needed.

-In the service layer (WeatherService) getWeatherData method I am return any, this was done in purpose as Iam focuses on raw data fetching

 - GraphQL resolvers handle data transformation and shaping with the appropriate type.

 - This keeps the service layer simple and focused